rdybka/vht/README.md

 - and fractal turtles!
 - allows ridiculous, yet accurate BPM
 - and unheard of time signatures!
-- takes less than a fifth of a floppy

 The sequencing engine is written in C (by an old guy), has a Python library on top of it, which can be used headless for generative composition, or whatevs